Yleisradio/yle_tf/README.md

 YleTf requires Terraform which can be installed according to their [instructions](https://www.terraform.io/intro/getting-started/install.html).
 On MacOS (and OSX) you can use [Homebrew](https://brew.sh/).
 You can also easily install and manage multiple versions of Terraform with [homebrew-terraforms](https://github.com/Yleisradio/homebrew-terraforms).

+YleTf supports Terraform versions from 0.9 on.
+Tested versions range from 0.9 to 0.12".

 ## Installation

 YleTf can be installed as a gem: